 The VA Airborne Hazards and Open Burn Pit Registry

 VA established the Airborne Hazards and Open Burn Pit Registry (AHOBPR) in 2014 to put data to work for Veterans and help us understand the potential health effects of airborne hazard exposures.
-By joining the registry, Veterans can provide information that supports ongoing research and surveillance.
-It can also help them identify potential health concerns, discuss them with their providers and get follow-up care.
+Veterans are automatically enrolled in the Registry based on their DoD records.
+By maintaining participation in the AHOBPR, Veterans can provide information that supports ongoing research and surveillance.
+It can also help them discuss health concerns with their providers and get follow-up care.

 About the Registry

 The Airborne Hazards and Burn Pits Center of Excellence is responsible for the daily operations of the Airborne Hazards and Open Burn Pit Registry.
-We provide surveillance to monitor trends in the registry regarding enrollment and self-reported health conditions.
+We provide surveillance to monitor trends in the Registry regarding enrollment and self-reported health conditions.
 Additional VA data is merged with the AHOBPR to conduct clinical and large data research.
-The implementation of the Environmental Health Evaluation, the second part of the AHOBPR process, is being assessed by our researchers to determine best practices.

-Our researchers utilize data from the Registry to identify trends that could lead to further research questions and studies or provide clinical implications.
+Researchers utilize data from the Registry to identify trends that could lead to further research questions and studies or provide clinical implications.
 Integrating data from the Registry enhances the work we're able to do to understand the long-term effects of airborne hazard exposures.
+We facilitate this research and further data access and analysis capabilities through the AIMES Collaboration.